Hope and Help for Radiation-Damaged Hearts

 “Patients may need more intensive care before, during and immediately following their operation, called the perioperative period.
 We also consider the extent of the radiation a patient may have been exposed to,” Dr. Roselli says.

 Every patient is different, with different needs.
 When it’s indicated for high risk patients, surgeons will also consider therapies like transcatheter aortic valve replacement, when traditional open chest surgery isn’t recommended.
-Heart transplantation is yet another option, he says, and Cleveland Clinic has the third largest heart transplant program in the United States, and the largest in its home state of Ohio.
+Heart transplantation is yet another option, he says.
 During this procedure, surgeons remove the patient’s diseased heart and replace it with a new heart from a deceased donor.

 With so many new options to treat radiation-induced heart disease, patients formerly helped by radiation have so many reasons to believe they will be helped again.